vonkorff/RBORsite/README.md

 - [ ] After domain setup, check that Googel Analytics is filling correctly
 - [ ] @RBORgames profile customize and set up auto-tweet when a new post hits the repo (= hits the RSS feed); note this immediate on first save of new _posts file
 - [ ] Clean up unused code
+- [ ] Check if C++ syntax highlighting automatic or requires indvidual encoding

 *Later:*
 - [ ] Google Analytics custom dashboard to share with team
 - [ ] Test webapp icon on mobile homepage
 - [ ] Google Analytics: advanced site setup (e.g. tie button clicks/downloads to analytics?)
 - [ ] Check the RSS feed is generating correctly
+- [ ] Mock up team section (avatars and bios) on dev site
+- [ ] Mock up media section (screenshots and video) on dev site

 ## Local work
 ```cd``` to your GitHub/RBORsite folder